 The accommodation options on the resort are extremely varied and range from camping, to luxury hotel suites or cabins.

-Dedicated to Ohio’s famous pioneers of flight, the Wright Brothers, this National Historic Park contains the Wright Cycle Company shop and the Huffman Prairie Flying Field.
+Dedicated to Ohio’s famous pioneers of flight, the Wright Brothers, this National Historical Park contains the Wright Cycle Company shop and the Huffman Prairie Flying Field.

 The park also contains the Paul Laurence Dunbar State Memorial, which is dedicated to the famous writer and poet.